Can Quitting Online Activities be The Key to Millennial Happiness?

 Although the same charm of staying connected to the high-speed internet may persist throughout the day too: studies report that 1 in 5 millennials suffer from depression.
 The cause is generally said to be life changes.
 But is there more to this than simply a challenging phase of life and struggle?
 If Millennials are really that unhappy then what’s causing the turmoil?

-let’s walk through two main points: what forces Millennials to stay connected and how to breakthrough this force:
+let’s walk through two main points: what force Millennials to stay connected and how to breakthrough this force:

 Staying Connected to the Internet 24/7: Good or Bad?

-The students complained that they felt bored, uncomfortable, anxious, and disconnected without their phones and fluctuation internet connection speed.q
+The students complained that they felt bored, uncomfortable, anxious, and disconnected without their phones and fluctuating internet connection speed.q